menu

 Overview

 Bancroft is a tiny village located in the state of Michigan.
 With a population of 476 people and just one neighborhood, Bancroft is the 574th largest community in Michigan.
-Bancroft has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Bancroft was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages, Bancroft isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bancroft are a mix of both white- and blue-collar jobs.
+Bancroft is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bancroft is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bancroft who work in office and administrative support (24.40%), management occupations (10.40%), and food service (5.60%).

 Also of interest is that Bancroft has more people living here who work in computers and math than 95% of the places in the US.